cbr-asp/reduction-model/README.md

-# A Reduction Model for Dimensions and Incomplete Facts
+# An Implementation of the Reduction Model for Dimensions and Incomplete Facts

 This repository contains an implementation of the Reduction Model for dimensions and incomplete facts.
 The implementation utilises answer set programming (ASP) and uses as its backend the state-of-the-art solver [clingo](https://potassco.org/clingo/).